praxis/praxis/README.md

 contributing.

 ## Requirements
-Praxis requires Ruby 2.1.0 or greater.
+Praxis requires Ruby 2.5.0 or greater.

 ## License

 This software is released under the [MIT License](http://www.opensource.org/licenses/MIT).
 Please see  [LICENSE](LICENSE) for further details.

-Copyright (c) 2014 RightScale
+This framework was initially developed and used at RightScale, and was open sourced in 2014, after a few years of its production use.